fraserxu/fraserxu.github.io/about.md

 title: About
 ---

-A self-taught JavaScript Developer, major in English Language and Culture, currently work and live in Shanghai, China.
+A self-taught JavaScript Developer, major in English Language and Culture, currently work and live in <del>Shanghai, China</del> Melbourne, Australia.

 * Blog: [fraserxu.me](https://fraserxu.me)
 * Date of Birth: 10-09-1991